 Time 30

-Every laser tag system behaves in slightly different ways, depending on what the designer thought was important.
-When we create our laser tag guns, we could start from scratch in terms of game specifications, or choose to make our guns compatible with another system.
-In this case, we have decided to make our guns compatible with the Miles Tag 2 protocol.
+Every laser tag system operates in slightly different ways, depending on the priorities of the designer.
+When creating our laser tag guns, we have the option to either start from scratch in terms of game specifications or choose to make our guns compatible with another system.
+In this case, I have decided to make our guns compatible with the Miles Tag 2 protocol.

 The Miles Tag protocol covers the following IR signals: